 We present the first polylog-competitive online algorithm for the general multicast problem in the throughput model.
-The ratio of the number of requests accepted by the optimum offline algorithm to the expected number of requests accepted by our algorithm is $O((\log n + \log \log \mathcal{M})(\log n + \log \mathcal{M})\log n)$, where \mathcal{M} is the number of multicast groups and n is the number of nodes in the graph.
-We show that this is close to optimum by presenting an $\Omega(\log n \log \mathcal{M})$ lower bound on this ratio for any randomized online algorithm against an oblivious adversary, when \mathcal{M} is much larger than the link capacities.
-Our lower bound applies even in the restricted case where the link capacities are much larger than bandwidth requested by a single multicast.
-We also present a simple proof showing that it is impossible to be competitive against an adaptive online adversary.
+The ratio of the number of requests accepted by the optimum offline algorithm to the expected number of requests accepted by our algorithm is $O(\log \mathcal{M}(\log n + \log \log \mathcal{M}) \log n)$ , where $\mathcal{M}$ is the number of multicast groups and n is the number of nodes in the graph.
+We show that this is close to optimum by presenting an $\Omega(\log n \log \mathcal{M})$ lower bound on this ratio for any randomized online algorithm against an oblivious adversary, when $\mathcal{M}$ is much larger than the link capacities.
+We also show that it is impossible to be competitive against an adaptive online adversary.

-As in the previous online routing algorithms, our algorithm uses edge-costs when deciding on which is the best path to use.
+As in the previous online routing algorithms, our algorithm uses edgecosts when deciding on which is the best path to use.
 In contrast to the previous competitive algorithms in the throughput model, our cost is not a direct function of the edge load.
 The new cost definition allows us to decouple the effects of routing and admission decisions of different multicast groups.